micro-js

 await registryServer()

-// Create services
+// Create a service

 await createService(function helloService(payload) {